Pharmacotherapeutic group

 Indications

-Infectious inflammatory diseases caused by clarytromycin-sensitive microorganisms in adults and children over 12 years:
+Infectious and inflammatory diseases caused by microorganisms sensitive to clarithromycin in adults and children over 12 years of age:

-– Lower respiratory tract infections (such as bronchitis pneumonia);
+– lower respiratory tract infections (such as bronchitis and pneumonia);

-– skin and soft tissue infections (such as folliculitis inflammation of the hypodermis of mumps);
+– infections of the skin and soft tissues (such as folliculitis, inflammation of the subcutaneous tissue of the erysipelas);

 – disseminated or localized mycobacterial infections caused by Mycobacterium avium and Mycobacterium intracellulare; localized infections caused by Mycobacterium chelonae Mycobacterium fortuitum and Mycobacterium kansasii;